Stone Age China

 Jade dragon-pig from New Stone Age China

-The first people (leaving out Neanderthal-type pre-humans) seem to have reached China about 50,000 BC, probably coming to North China across Central Asia, and to South China up the Pacific coast from Southeast Asia.
+August 2016 - The first people (leaving out Neanderthal-type pre-humans) seem to have reached China about 50,000 BC, probably coming to North China across Central Asia, and to South China up the Pacific coast from Southeast Asia.
 This is about the same time as the first people in Europe.
 These people lived in caves, made fires, used stone and bone tools, and wore fur and leather clothes.
 They were hunters and gatherers.
+Probably they also spent a lot of time fishing, like other Pacific Rim people in Japan and Ecuador about the same time.
+Chinese people started to make pottery about 14,000 BC, about the same time as these other fishing people, probably to ferment the fish into pickled fish or fish sauce, that would keep longer.

-But big changes happened around 4000-3000 BC, in the Neolithic or New Stone Age, when people began farming rice and keeping animals (like sheep and chickens) in China.
+By around 8000 BC, people in China were starting to grow millet.
+Another big change happened around 6000 BC, in the Neolithic or New Stone Age, when people began farming rice and millet as their main foods and keeping animals (like sheep and chickens) in China.
 West Asian people had already been farming for about three thousand years, but we don't know whether people in China learned how to farm from the West Asians or began doing it on their own.
-Probably they began on their own, just as a natural response to being more crowded and needing to produce more food on their land, or because of climate changes.
-As in Egypt and West Asia, the first place where people began settling down in cities was in a river valley, along the Yellow River in northern China.
+Probably they began on their own, maybe because of climate changes.
+As in Egypt, India, Peru, and West Asia, the first place where people began settling down in cities and using irrigation was in a river valley, along the Yellow River in northern China, about 3000 BC.

 Learn by Doing - cook some rice for lunch